Same-sex marriage in California: Senate Bill 1306 (2014)

 Introduced by Senator Mark Leno on February 21, 2014, Senate Bill 1306 would repeal the 1977 legislation, The Marriage Recognition and Family Protection Act, and Proposition 22.
 The legislation would remove the statutory reference to marriage as a union "between a man and a woman" from the Family Code and update the law with gender-neutral terms to apply to same-sex marriages as well as different-sex ones.
 During its passage, some concern was expressed that, by repealing Proposition 22, SB 1306 breached the separation of powers as the State Legislature would be repealing an initiative passed by the voters.
 However, the consensus of the Assembly Judiciary Committee was that the voters are no more able to pass an unconstitutional, and subsequently enjoined, statute anymore than the State Legislature can.
 In light of In Re Marriage Cases and Hollingsworth v.
 Perry, which collectively forbade the enforcement of any law which would prohibit same-sex couples from marrying, the committee determined that the State Legislature has the capacity to repeal enjoined statutes.

 SB 1306 was approved by the Senate Judiciary Committee 5–2 on April 8, 2014.
 On May 1, 2014, the Senate passed the bill on a 25–10 vote.
 On June 30, it passed the Assembly in a 51–11 vote.
 It was signed by Governor Brown on July 7 and took effect on January 1, 2015.
 The statute definition of marriage in California is now the following:

 In April 2016, the State Senate voted 34–2 to approve Senate Bill 1005, introduced by Senator Hannah-Beth Jackson, that updated California law similarly to SB 1306.
 The Assembly approved the bill by a vote of 63–1 with amendments.
 The bill went back to the Senate for the amendments' approval, and it was passed by 34 votes to 0.
 It was signed into law by Governor Brown, and took effect on January 1, 2017.

-Attempts to remove constitutional ban
+Proposition 3 (2024)

 Following the U.S. Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization, which overturned Roe v.
 Wade, in June 2022, a group of state lawmakers, including representatives Scott Wiener and Evan Low, said they had prepared a draft bill to repeal Proposition 8 from the California Constitution.
-The group plans on having the measure put on the November 2024 ballot for approval by voters.
+The group sought to have a measure put on the November 2024 ballot for approval by voters.
 Senate President Toni Atkins said, "The door will be opened to undermine all of those rights.", in response to the decision to overrule Roe.
 Wiener and Low introduced the bill to the State Legislature in February 2023.

+On June 26, 2023, the California Assembly voted 67–0 to approve a constitutional amendment repealing the text of Proposition 8 and replacing it with the following: "The right to marry is a fundamental right."
+On July 13, 2023, the California Senate voted unanimously 31–0 to approve the amendment and refer it to the November 2024 ballot for approval by the electorate.
+The measure was approved by 62.6% of voters.